Chifth/ingress-intel/README.md

   SACSID: *****
 ```

-The CSRF token header and cookie values will be the same.
+The CSRF token header and cookie values will be the same and I haven't seen the change over time.
+However, the `SACSID` cookie changes each time the session expires.

 ## License